 Dr Sebastian Cordoba is a Lecturer in Psychology for the School of Social Sciences and Humanities at University of Suffolk.
 Sebastian is a social and LGBTQ psychologist.
 His areas of expertise lie in the psychology of gender and sexuality, language, and identity.
 Sebastian studied at California State University of Long Beach, The City College of New York, and De Montfort University.
 Sebastian is also a graduate member of The British Psychological Society.

 Sebastian is currently teaching on the following modules:

-Sebastian is also an Adjunct Lecturer at The City College of New York where he has taught a wide range of psychology courses including statistics, life-span development, adolescence and youth, and psychology of gender and sexuality.
+Dr Sebastian Cordoba is an Adjunct Lecturer at The City College of New York where he has taught a wide range of psychology courses including, statistics, life-span development, adolescence and youth, and psychology of gender and sexuality.

 Sebastian is also a member of the International Partnership for Queer Youth Resilience (INQYR)’s UK regional network.

 Psi Chi, the International Honor Society in Psychology

 The British Psychological Society, Psychology of Sexualities Section